bkrahmer/ja-micro/README.md

 To eliminate the problem that would arise of starting containers for every other service dependency (and their dependencies, etc.), there exists a class called `ServiceImpersonator` that can serve as a complete service mock, serving real rpc requests.
 However, the developer maps the requests and responses instead of a real instance serving those requests.
+End- to-end tests are another level higher, using the system as a black box, as a customer would.
+When possible, E2E tests are a good solution as a quality gate in a CI/CD pipeline for whenb to promote an artifact or the like.

 # Getting Started #